littleosbook/littleosbook/the_road_to_user_mode.md

 ["Paging"](#paging) for details about page alignment).

-To instruct GRUB how to load our modules, the "multiboot header", that is the first bytes of the kernel, must be updated as
+To instruct GRUB how to load our modules, the "multiboot header", that is the first bytes of the kernel, must be updated as follows:

 ~~~ {.nasm}
 ; in file `loader.s`